Malcolm Muggeridge: Return to India

-After his time in Moscow, Muggeridge worked on other newspapers, including The Statesman in Calcutta, of which he was editor in 1934 to 1936.
+After his time in Moscow, Muggeridge worked on other newspapers, including The Statesman in Calcutta, of which he was editor from 1934 to 1936.
 In his second stint in India, he lived by himself in Calcutta, having left behind his wife and children in London.
 Between 1930 and 1936, the Muggeridges had three sons and a daughter.
 His office was in the headquarters of the newspaper in Chowringhee.

 Second World War

 When war was declared, Muggeridge, now aged 36, went to Maidstone to join up but was sent away as too old: "My generation felt they'd missed the First War, now was the time to make up."
 He was called into the Ministry of Information, which he called "a most appalling set-up", and joined the army as a private.
 He joined the Corps of Military Police and was commissioned on the General List in May 1940.
 He transferred to the Intelligence Corps as a lieutenant in June 1942.
 Having spent two years as a Regimental Intelligence Officer in Britain, he was in 1942 recruited by MI6 and was posted to Lourenço Marques, the capital of Mozambique, as a bogus vice-consul (called a Special Correspondent by London Controlling Section).
 Before heading out, Muggeridge stayed in Lisbon for some months, waiting for his visa to come through.
 He stayed in Estoril at the Pensão Royal on 17 May 1942.

 His mission was to prevent information about Allied convoys off the coast of Africa falling into enemy hands.
 He wrote later that he also attempted suicide.
 After the Allied occupation of North Africa, he was posted to Algiers as liaison officer with the French sécurité militaire.
 At the time of the liberation, in that capacity, he was sent to Paris and worked alongside Charles de Gaulle's Free French Forces.
 He had a high regard for de Gaulle and considered him a greater man than Churchill.
 He was warned to expect some anti-British feeling in Paris because of the attack on Mers-el-Kébir.
 In fact, Muggeridge, speaking on the BBC retrospective programme Muggeridge: Ancient & Modern, said that he had encountered no such feeling and indeed had been allowed on occasion to eat and drink for nothing at Maxim's.
 He was assigned to make an initial investigation into P. G. Wodehouse's five broadcasts from Berlin during the war.
 Though he was prepared to dislike Wodehouse, the interview became the start of a lifelong friendship and publishing relationship as well as the subject for several plays.
 He also interviewed Coco Chanel in Paris about the nature of her involvement with the Nazis in Vichy France during the war.
 Muggeridge ended the war as a major, having received the Croix de Guerre from the French government for undisclosed reasons.